Knowing what type of health care you need can save you time and money.

 - Annual vision exams

-See How to Get Health Care for non-urgent health concerns.
+Please schedule an appointment for non-urgent health concerns.
+See How to Get Health Care for scheduling options.

-URGENT health concerns are time-sensitive but not life-threatening.
+URGENT health concerns include minor illnesses and injuries that are time-sensitive but not life-threatening, including:

 - Allergic reaction with widespread swelling/itching